openhab/openhab-docs/configuration/items.md

 Tags added to an Item definition allow a user to characterize the specific nature of the Item beyond its basic Item type.
 Tags can then be used by add-ons to interact with Items in context-sensitive ways.
 Tags are used by the [Semantic Model]({{base}}/tutorial/model.html).
 The `"Light"` example below maps the item to the Semantic Model.

 Example:
 A Light in a typical home setup can be represented by a Switch, a Dimmer or a Color Item.
-To be able to interact with the light device via a natural voice command, for example, the fact that the Item is a light can be established by adding the "Lighting" tag as shown below.
+To be able to interact with the light device via a natural voice command, for example, the fact that the Item is a light can be established by adding the "Light" tag as shown below.

 ```java
 Switch Livingroom_Light "Livingroom Ceiling Light" ["Light"]